wpilibsuite/frc-docs/source/docs/software/getting-started/windows-setup.rst

 Download VSCode
 ^^^^^^^^^^^^^^^

 For licensing reasons, the installer cannot contain the VSCode installer bundled in.
-Click **Select/Download VSCode** to either Download the VSCode installer or select a pre-downloaded copy.
+Click **Select/Download VSCode** to either download the VSCode installer or select a pre-downloaded copy.
 If you intend to install on other machines without internet connections, after the download completes, you can click **Open Downloaded File** to be taken to the zip file on the file system to copy along with the Offline Installer.

 .. image:: images/windows/DownloadVSCode.png